 Updated: 2015-03-11 09:23

-Former US Secretary of State Hillary Clinton speaks during the Annual Women's Empowerment event at the United Nations in New York March 10, 2015.
+Former United States Secretary of State Hillary Clinton speaks during a news conference at the United Nations headquarters in New York March 10, 2015.
 [Photo/Agencies]

 After leaving her post at the end of US President Barack Obama's first four-year term, Clinton said the State Department asked all former secretaries of state to provide copies of "work- related emails from our personal accounts."

 She said she "responded right away and provided all my emails that could possibly be work-related which total approximately 55, 000 printed pages, even though I knew that the State Department already had the vast majority of them."

 "No one wants their personal emails made public and I think most people understand that and respect that privacy," Clinton said, explaining many were about arrangements for her daughter Chelsea's wedding plan and her mother's funeral and even yoga routines.

 "I took the unprecedented step to make all my work-related emails public for everyone to see," she said.
 "I am very proud of the work that I and my colleagues and our public servants did during my four years as secretary of state and I look forward to people being able to see that for themselves."

 A furor erupted over her emails when it was learned they were kept on her private server in her home in Chappaqua, about 50 kilometers north of New York City in New York State, instead of on a secure, government server.

 "I thought as a matter of convenience, and it was allowed, others had done it," Clinton said.
 "It was allowed .. was for convenience" and since she sent emails "to State Department and other government officials on their dot-gov accounts, those emails would be automatically saved in the state department system to meet record-keeping requirements and that indeed is what happened. "